1.01 The name of this organization shall be: American Institute of Organbuilders (AIO).

 Article IV.
 Meetings

-- There shall be an annual business meeting held during the general convention of the membership.
+There shall be a Business Meeting held during the general convention of the membership.
 A quorum to conduct business during the meeting shall be a majority of the voting members registered for the convention.

 Article V. Board of Directors

 The Board of Directors (the Board) shall be composed of the President, Vice-President, Secretary, Treasurer, and five (5) Directors-at-Large.

 The powers, property, and affairs of the AIO shall be exercised, conducted, and controlled by the Board.

 The Board shall determine the general policies of the AIO and shall have full power to act for the AIO within the framework of its Bylaws.

 In addition to the Treasurer, the Board is authorized to appoint an Executive Secretary and such other administrative personnel as may be necessary to accomplish the business of the AIO.
 These individuals need not be members of the AIO.

 The Board shall recommend to the membership at least thirty (30) days prior to the annual Business Meeting via publication in the Journal the joining fee for new members and the annual dues for membership, and any changes thereto for consideration at the annual Business Meeting.

 Action by Written Consent.
 Action required or permitted by these Bylaws to be taken at a meeting of the Board may be taken without a meeting if all Board members participate.
 The action shall be evidenced by one or more written consents stating the action taken, signed by each Board member, and included in the minutes or filed with the records of the Board reflecting the action taken.
 Electronic transmission and/or paper may be used to accomplish the action.